ibericode/mailchimp-for-wordpress/readme.txt

 > #### MailChimp for WordPress Pro
 > This plugin has a premium version which comes with the following features.<br />
 >
-> Multiple Forms.
-Each form can subscribe to one or multiple MailChimp lists<br />
+> - As many forms as you want, each subscribing to one or multiple of your MailChimp lists.<br />
-> Easy CSS Styles Builder & Custom Color Themes.<br />
-> AJAX Forms.
-Forms do not require a page reload.<br />
+> - AJAX Forms.
+Forms do not require a full page reload.<br />
+> - Visual Styles Builder, create your own style without the need for code.<br />
+> - Custom Color Themes, a quick way to blend-in with your theme.<br />
-> Log & Statistics.
-Useful insights.<br />
+> - Log & Statistics, providing you with useful insights like where people subscribed from.<br />
-> Priority Support<br />
+> - Priority support over email.<br />
 >
 > [Upgrade to MailChimp for WordPress Pro](https://mc4wp.com/features/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-link)